IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 of TE tunnel(s) that should be used to forward L2/L3 VPN traffic between the two PEs terminating the listed TE tunnel(s).
-If the list contains more than one TE tunnel for the same pair of PEs, these TE tunnels are used to load-balance the associated L2/L3 VPN traffic between the same pair PEs.
+If the list contains more than one TE tunnel for the same pair of PEs, these TE tunnels are used to load balance the associated L2/L3 VPN traffic between the same set of two PEs.

-The possibility to request splitting the traffic between multiple TE tunnels for the same PE pair in a way other than load balancing is identified as a gap requiring further work and is outside the scope of this document.
+The possibility to request splitting the traffic between multiple TE tunnels for the same PE pair in a way other than load balancing is identified as a gap requiring further work and is outside the scope of this draft.

 # Conclusions and Gaps {#conclusions}